 NFC has full approval from the Florida State Board of Nursing to offer the Associate in Science Registered Nursing Degree.
 This program prepares the graduate to take the National Licensure Examination for Registered Nurses (NCLEX-RN).
 Achievement of a passing score on this exam and licensure by the Florida State Board of Nursing enables the graduate to seek employment as a Registered Nurse in the state of Florida.
 The Associate Degree RN Program leads to the Associate in Science Registered Nursing Degree (A.S.R.N.) for individuals who have completed the listed coursework.
 Students are accepted into the required professional courses of the A.S.R.N. program to begin each spring semester.
 There are general education requirements which must be completed prior to acceptance into the professional courses.
 The RN Program provides curriculum which assists an individual in giving safe, effective nursing care for culturally diverse patients in a variety of health care settings.
 The Associate in Science Registered Nursing Program will prepare a graduate to function in the role of provider of care, manager of care and member of the profession.
-The curriculum includes courses in the nursing process; pharmacology; nursing care for adult, pediatric, aged and pregnant patients in healthy states as well as with disorders and disease states; leadership and management for the registered nurse including career management.
+The curriculum includes courses in the nursing process; pharmacology; nursing care for adult, pediatric, aged and pregnant patients in healthy states as well as with disorders and disease states; leadership and management for the registered nurse as well as issues and trends that affect the professional registered nurse including career management.